-A collection of photographs by Ken Harvey are on display at the Forest Society's Conservation Center in Concord until the end of February 2019.
+A collection of photographs by Ken MacGray are on display at the Forest Society's Conservation Center in Concord until the end of February 2019.
 The exhibit is a display of watery-themed photographs shot in various locations around New Hampshire.

 What happened here?
 Whose footprint is that?
 Join Center for Wildlife and the Society for the Protection of New Hampshire Forests to answer these questions and more!
 Following an environmental education program including live animal ambassadors from the Center for Wildlife, we will take a hike and identify the tracks of our local wildlife as well as the evidence of several telltale wildlife encounters!
 By recognizing the wing-prints of an owl catching their prey, or the midden left over by a red squirrel's snack, we can learn so much about our wildlife's winter habits!